Garden City High School (Kansas): Performing arts

 Garden City High School has a drama and stagecraft program.
 The school annually puts on a four performance musical in mid-November, showcasing the talent of GCHS thespians.
-Performances take place in Clifford Hope Auditorium.
+Performances take place in O'Leary Auditorium.
 It has an active performance calendar that includes a fall Broadway musical with full pit orchestra, a Winter Gala featuring large performing groups, a winter play, a spring play, student directed one-act plays, showcase concerts for show choirs and jazz band, as well as the traditional large-group concerts each quarter.

-The school also has cheer-leading and dance competition teams.
-The cheer-leading team performs at home football games, basketball games, wrestling events, pep rallies, and performing halftime routines as well as sideline routines during football games.
+The school also has cheerleading and dance competition teams.
+The cheerleading team performs at home football games, basketball games, wrestling events, pep rallies, and performing halftime routines as well as sideline routines during football games.
 The competition team, the elite division of dance team, holds tryouts every year and performs halftime routines during football and basketball games.
 The competition team performs several routines at various regional competitions, including pom, hip-hop, jazz, novelty, solos, and duets.